Italian Studies Undergraduate Course Offerings - 2024-2025 Academic Year

 For students who have completed ITA250Y1 / ITA251Y1.
 Discussion of problems of grammar, style, and composition.
 Language analysis based on readings of Italian authors.
 One hour a week of oral practice.
 This course includes a component designed to enhance students' research experience.

-• When: Year-long course offered on Mondays and Wednesdays, 6pm - 9pm
+- When: Year-long course offered on Tuesdays, 6pm - 9pm

 ITA380H1-F - The Prose of the World: The Modern Italian Novel and Realist Tradition